Table of Contents

 View on Amazon.com ➜

-From the gorgeous waterfalls, to the clear water beaches a travel towel is an absolute must while in Puerto Rico.
-This towel not only dries in record time, but it even comes with a washcloth (very handy).
-Gone are the days where you lugged around a big heavy towel, this compact, ultra-soft and lightweight towel can easily come on all your adventures.
-Roll and tuck your towel into its mesh case and keep it safe for your next outing.
+A travel towel is an absolute must while in Puerto Rico.
+This towel not only dries in record time, but it even comes with a washcloth which is very handy.
+Gone are the days of lugging around a big bulky towel to waterfalls and beaches.
+This compact, ultra-soft, and lightweight towel can easily come on all your adventures, stored in a convenient quick-dry carrying case.

 Magenta travel towe